Data Scientist II, RufusX Science UK

 You will:

-Perform hands-on analysis and modeling of enormous multimodal datasets to develop insights into how to best help customers throughout their shopping journeys.
-Use statistical methods, machine learning, and data mining techniques to create scalable solutions for measuring and optimizing shopping assistant systems based on a rich set of structured and unstructured contextual signals.
+Perform hands-on analysis of large-scale multimodal interaction datasets to develop insights into how customers engage with conversational AI systems and how to improve response quality and customer experience.
+Use statistical methods, experimentation, and data-driven analysis to develop scalable approaches for measuring, evaluating, and optimizing large language model (LLM)-based shopping assistant systems, leveraging structured and unstructured contextual signals.
 Design and analyze A/B tests and experiments to evaluate new features and model improvements, ensuring statistical rigor and actionable insights.
 Develop metrics, dashboards, and reporting frameworks to monitor system performance, customer engagement, and business impact.
-Build predictive models and conduct deep-dive analyses to identify opportunities for improving customer experience, conversion, and satisfaction.
+Conduct deep-dive analyses to identify opportunities for improving conversational relevance, grounding, customer satisfaction, and downstream business impact.
 Collaborate with Applied Scientists and Engineers to translate analytical insights into production systems, working closely on model evaluation and deployment.
 Establish automated processes for large-scale data analysis, ETL pipelines, metric generation, and experimentation frameworks.
 Communicate results and insights to both technical and non-technical audiences, including through presentations, written reports, and data visualizations.

 About the team